Type Species

 The species of Discoaster are identified based on the following main criteria:

-The number of segments, length of the segment, termination of segments and the presence or absence of nodes.
+• The number of segments, the length of each segment, how the segments terminate, and whether nodes are present or absent.

-The ratio of the central area to free length of segments.
+• The diameter of the central area and its ornamentation.- The ratio of the central area to the free length of the segments.

 References